 - aerobic training

-Most mainstream fitness certifications have a template for progression, such as the NASM OPT™ model or the ACE IFT™ Model.
+Most mainstream fitness certifications have a template for progressions, such as the NASM OPT™ model or the ACE IFT™ Model.

-While ACSM covers each component individually, there is less emphasis about how each specific aspect of fitness training fits into an overall comprehensive periodized training plan.
+While ACSM covers each component individually, there is less emphasis on how each specific aspect of fitness training fits into an overall comprehensive periodized training plan.

 The textbook does not provide an adequate exercise library for comprehensive programming.